Health

 3. What is radon mitigation?

 Radon mitigation involves taking steps to reduce the level of radon in your home.
-Frequently, this means installing a sub-slab or sub-membrane depressurization system that removes radon gas and releases it safely into the air.
-The Colorado Department of Health and Environment estimates for most homes, this will cost about $1,000 - $2,000.
+Installing radon mitigation systems is the best way to reduce elevated radon levels.
+The most common and effective system is a sub-slab or sub-membrane depressurization system that pulls radon gas from the soil below your foundation and redirects the gas to the outdoors via a pipe, reducing radon from entering the home.
+The Colorado Department of Health and Environment estimates for most homes, this will cost about $1,000 - $,3000.

 When should I mitigate for radon?